OpenNMT/OpenNMT-py/docs/source/FAQ.md

 * `lora_dropout: 0.1` or any value you can test
 * `lora_alpha: 1` or any value you can test
 * `lora_embedding: true` makes Embeddings LoRa compatible, hence trainable in the case you use `update_vocab: true` or if you want to finetune Embeddings as well.

+Bitsandbytes enables quantization of Linear layers.
+For more information: https://github.com/TimDettmers/bitsandbytes Also you can read the blog post here: https://huggingface.co/blog/hf-bitsandbytes-integration

+You need to add the following option:

+* `quant_layers: ['w_1', 'w_2']`

+These are the layers of the PositionWise Feed-Forward from the Encoder/Decoder.

+At the moment, for a given layer you cannot mix LoRa and 8bit compression.
+(TODO List)

 ## Can I get word alignments while translating?